 As noted above, the framework assumes for backward projections that the spouses of reference adults enter and exit the simulated frame with their marriage.
 Backward projections of relationship status and fertility are complicated by the impact that relationship status is assumed to have on fertility, and the persistent effects that associated changes have on the life-course.
-For example, the existence of a dependent child aged 10 years in a family unit reported in the reference data set has implications for the evolution of relationship status and the existence of siblings prior to the reference cross-section that are non-trivial to take into account.
+This existence of a dependent child aged 10 years in a family unit reported in the reference data set, for example, has implications for the evolution of relationship status and the existence of siblings that are non-trivial to take into account.
 The framework uses a trial-and-error approach to address these complications, testing over alternative sets of random draws on the assumption that all individuals are single and childless at a defined minimum age (e.g. 16), until it a identifies a set that is consistent with each adult's relationship status and dependent children reported in the reference cross-section.